By Xinatli Collective

 These structures typically become more resilient with age and can survive centuries.
 They regularly withstand flash flooding and storm surges and are a low-cost and natural way to connect remote mountain villages scattered throughout the steep terrain.

 Where concrete is patriarchal, subordinates and creates hierarchies between nature and culture, humans and nonhumans, building with earthen materials is non-hierarchical, sustainable, and reminds us of the ongoing ecological entanglement that allows and encourages human and more-than-human communities to thrive.

 xinatli is an artist-led initiative that seeks to spark new discourses, and ultimately build plattforms that advocate for greater ecological and social equity.

-this is an art project. we use no cookies or tracking.
+this is an artist initiative. we use no cookies nor tracking.

 for project descriptions, sketches, images, press releases. » see more